reagro/carob/README.md

 ### Get the data

-Versions of the dataset will be made available on the [carob dataverse](https://dataverse.harvard.edu/dataverse/carob/).
+Compiled versions of the dataset can be downloaded from [carob-data.org](http://carob-data.org) and some will eventually be made available on the [carob dataverse](https://dataverse.harvard.edu/dataverse/carob/).

 You can also compile your own version by cloning the repo and running